cpske/ISP/git/branch-and-merge.md

 * Force delete a branch with unmerged commits: `git branch -d --force branch-name` (`-D` is same as `-d --force`)

-## Why Branches and How to Use in Your Project?
+## Why & How to Use Branches in Your Project?

-Branches let you create separate variation of a repository that can be modified without affecting other branches.
+A branch lets you create a separate variation of a repository that can be modified without affecting other branches.
 Common uses are:

-1. Use a branch to develop a new feature, so new work doesn't mess up the tested and runnable "master" branch code.
+1. Use a branch to **work on a new feature**, so new work doesn't mess up the tested and runnable "master" branch code.
 Errors on the branch won't affect other branches.
-2. Enable several people to work on different features or parts of program -- each uses his own branch.
+2. Enable several people to work on different features at the same time, without conflicts.
-3. Use a branch to work on bug fixes.
+3. Use a branch to **fix bugs**.
 Once the fix is tested and verified it can be "merged" into production code.
 4. You can release code (from master) while work is going on (in branches).

 ## Resources to Learn More